 - Extreme fatigue after normal activities

 Do you recognize these?
-Then it is time to use safe sensory pressure.
+Then it’s time to implement safe sensory pressure.

-Why does deep pressure work so well for autism and sensory sensitivity?
+Why does deep pressure help so much with autism and sensitivity to stimuli?

 Deep pressure stimulation activates proprioceptors in muscles and joints.
-This sends a powerful safety signal to the brain: “It is safe, you may relax.”
+This sends a powerful safety signal to the brain: “It’s safe, you can relax.”

 Main effects:

-- Switch to the parasympathetic nervous system (rest and recovery)
+- Switching to the parasympathetic nervous system (calm and recovery)

 - Lower heart rate and blood pressure